- BSX Insight

 - Downward dog: This is a classic yoga pose that will stretch your upper leg.

-- If you feel so much pain that you are unable to walk, you might want to stop running and rest.
+- If you feel so much pain that you cannot walk, you might want to stop running and rest.

 Are you suffering from hip pain after running?
-Check out our post to get more information: Why Does My Hip Hurt After Running?
+Check out our post for more information: Why Does My Hip Hurt After Running?
 Causes And Treatments

 What Can Physical Therapy Help With Side Stitches?